yesnik/mysql-guides/triggers.md

 ## Create trigger

-*Important*: Creating trigger usually doesn't lock the table.
+*Important*: Creating trigger doesn't lock the table.
 Tested on *10.1.37-MariaDB MariaDB Server*.
-- create trigger on table `claims_settings` (2.5 Gb, 12 mln rows), it took 0 sec.
+- table `claims_settings` (2.5 Gb, 12 mln rows), took 0 sec.
+- table `claims_cc` (1 Gb, 1 mln rows), took 0 sec.

+*Important*: But on *MariaDB 5.5.36* creating trigger locked the table.
+It took *48 sec.* to create trigger on the table with 13 mln rows.

 ### Trigger that makes insert in another table on condition